mantidproject/mantid/Code/Mantid/docs/source/concepts/CrystalStructureAndReflections.rst

 of the space group map each scatterer-position onto a set of equivalent positions that are consequently occupied by the same type of scatterer as well.
 Since the unit cell is repeated infinitely in all three directions of space, it is enough to describe one unit cell.
-Finally, the lattice is described by six parameters as well, the lengths of the three lattice vectors (usually given in :math:`\AA{}`) and the three angles (in degree) between these vectors.
+Finally, the lattice is described by six parameters as well, the lengths of the three lattice vectors (usually given in :math:`\mathrm{\AA{}}`) and the three angles (in degree) between these vectors.

 Reflections and structure factors
 ---------------------------------

-In a diffraction experiment the periodic arrangement of atoms is probed using radiation, in this case in the form of neutrons, of an appropriate wavelength (on the same scale of interatomic distances, typically between 0.5 and 5 :math:`\AA{}`).
+In a diffraction experiment the periodic arrangement of atoms is probed using radiation, in this case in the form of neutrons, of an appropriate wavelength (on the same scale of interatomic distances, typically between 0.5 and 5 :math:`\mathrm{\AA{}}`).
 The incident beam interacts with the scatterers and in certain orientations the beam is "reflected" by a flock of lattice planes, a phenomenon which is described by Bragg's law:

 .. math::
     2d\sin\theta = \lambda

-In this equation :math: `d` is the spacing between the lattice planes, theta is the angle of the incoming beam and the lattice plane normal and lambda is the wavelength of the radiation.
+In this equation :math: `d` is the spacing between the lattice planes, :math:`\theta` is the angle of the incoming beam and the lattice plane normal and lambda is the wavelength of the radiation.
 In an experiment theta and lambda are usually limited, thus they are limiting the range of interplanar spacings that can be probed.
 In Bragg's law the lattice plane families are only described by one parameter, the interplanar distance.
 But each lattice plane family also has an orientation in space which can be described by the plane's normal vector.
 Usually the vector is given in terms of the reciprocal lattice of the structure, where it is reduced to three integers H, K, L, the so called Miller indices.
-With knowledge of the unit cell (and thus the :math:`\mathbf{B}`-matrix), the interplanar spacing can also be computed like this:
+With knowledge of the :ref:`unit cell <Lattice>` (and thus the :math:`\mathbf{B}`-matrix), the interplanar spacing can also be computed like this:

 .. math::
-    d = \frac{1}{\mathbf{B}\mathbf{h}}
+    d = \frac{1}{\left|\mathbf{B}\cdot\mathbf{h}\right|}

 The parameters taken into account so far determine the geometric characteristics of Bragg-reflections, i.e. their position on a detector and their time of flight.
 But besides these, each reflection also has an intensity.
 The